ashwinrayaprolu/terraform-google-backend-to-gke/README.md

 will automatically route to this new workload.

+## Custom Backend

+There are a lot of possible options when configuring a Backend Service.
+If you need to set some options that are not supported by this module, then you can still use this module to find the NEGs that should be added to your Backend (and possibly to create the simple health check).

+    module "my-neg" {
+      source            = (
+        "github.com/TyeMcQueen/terraform-google-backend-to-gke" )
+      cluster-objects   = [ google_container_cluster.my-gke.id ]
+      neg-name          = "my-svc"
+      lb-scheme         = "" # Don't create the Backend
+    }

+    resource "google_compute_backend_service" "b" {
+      ...
+      health_checks             = [ module.my-neg.health[0].id ]
+      dynamic "backend" {
+        for_each                = module.my-neg.negs
+        content {
+          group                 = backend.value.id
+          balancing_mode        = "RATE"
+          max_rate_per_endpoint = 1000
+          # Terraform defaults to 0.8 which makes no sense for "RATE" w/ NEGs:
+          max_utilization       = 0.0
+        }
+      }
+    }

 ## Backend Service

-This module always creates one Backend Service.
-You must set `neg-name` to the `name` included in an annotation on your Kubernetes Service object
+This module creates one Backend Service unless you set `lb-scheme` to "".
+You must always set `neg-name` to the `name` included in an annotation on your Kubernetes Service object like:
-like:

     cloud.google.com/neg: '{"exposed_ports": {"80": {"name": "my-svc"}}}'